 Chronic myelogenous leukemia is commonly referred to as CML.
-Other names for this type of cancer include chronic myeloid leukemia, chronic myelocytic leukemia, and chronic granulocytic leukemia.
+Other names for this type of cancer include:

-This is a cancer of the white blood cells.
-In CML, blast cells, or immature white blood cells, form and multiply uncontrollably, they crowd out all the other types of necessary blood cells.
+CML is a cancer of the white blood cells.
+In CML, blast cells — or immature white blood cells — form and multiply uncontrollably, crowding out all the other types of necessary blood cells.

 This is the earliest stage of CML, and you may have some symptoms or none at all.
 During this phase, your white blood cells can still fight infections in your body.

 CML is caused by a genetic mutation.
-Doctors do not know what causes the initial mutation.
+Doctors don’t know what causes the initial mutation.

 In humans, there are 23 pairs of chromosomes.
-In individuals with CML, part of chromosome 9 is switched with a piece of chromosome 22 (Mayo Clinic, 2010).
+In individuals with CML, part of chromosome 9 is switched with a piece of chromosome 22.
 This makes a short chromosome 22 and a very long chromosome 9.

-According to the Mayo Clinic, the short chromosome 22 is called the Philadelphia chromosome, and is present in 90 percent of CML patients (Mayo Clinic, 2010).
+According to the Mayo Clinic, the short chromosome 22 is called the Philadelphia chromosome.
+It’s present in 90 percent of people CML.
 Genes from chromosomes 9 and 22 then combine to form a gene, the BCR-ABL gene, that enables specific blood cells to multiply uncontrollably, causing CML.

 - night sweats

-There are multiple treatments for CML and your treatment may vary depending upon your health and the progression of the disease.
+There are multiple treatments for CML.
+Your treatment may vary depending on your health and the progression of the disease.

 Talk with your doctor about which treatment options are best for you and what side effects you can expect.